aadityanaik/compile/README.md

 For compiling multiple standalone files (either .c or .cpp or .C):<br/>
 `$ compile <file1> <file2> <file3>`...<br/>
-Each file will be created with the executable of the same name.
+Each file will be compiled to generate executables of the same name.

 # Note
 It is imperative to enter the file name with the extension.
 Otherwise the script will return an error.